Of course, you should start blogging this year (2026) and beyond.

 In the past, decades ago, building web pages was impossible if you were not skilled in HTML, CSS, JavaScript, and the rest.

-But thanks to open-source platforms like WordPress, anyone with an average knowledge of the internet can build a blog in less than 10 minutes.
+But thanks to open-source platforms like WordPress and an AI website builder.
+Anyone with average internet knowledge can build a blog in less than 10 minutes.

-Though there are other content management systems, WordPress is the most popular and well-used today.
+Although there are other content management systems, WordPress is the most popular and widely used today.

 This blog you’re reading today is built on WordPress.
 I design everything you see on this blog.